iampujan/firestore2bq/README.md

 This script is modified from https://github.com/firebase/extensions/blob/next/firestore-bigquery-export/scripts/import/src/index.ts#L188 .
 The script is modified by https://github.com/MattReidArnold .

-The official script is not yet modified and PR request is still not merged.
+The official script is not yet modified and PR is still not merged.
 So, i created this repo.

 How to use these script?
 Follow this blog i created in medium.